-Chef John's Top-Rated Takes on 15 Classic American Recipes
+Chef John's Top-Rated Takes on Classic Comfort Food Recipes

-If you're like us, you crave the classic American dishes -- comforting foods like pot roasts, fried chicken, meatloaf, and chicken noodle soup.
-We don't just love to devour them, we love to discuss them, arguing about what makes a classic a classic.
-Naturally, there's no one recipe that defines each of these dishes as a classic.
-But when push comes to shove, we'll always turn to Chef John for his inspired takes on the American classics, including regional favorites.
-These recipes are the best of the classic American recipes!
-We've also paired each main dish with some of Chef John's best side dishes -- classics on their own.
+If you're like us, you crave the classic comfort food dishes -- pot roasts, fried chicken, meatloaf, and chicken noodle soup.
+We don't just love to devour them, we love to discuss them, arguing about what is and isn't comfort food.
+Naturally, there's no one recipe that defines each of these dishes as "a classic."
+But when push comes to shove, we'll always turn to Chef John for his inspired takes on the comfort food classics, including regional favorites.
+These recipes are the best of the best!
 As the Chef himself might say, ENJOY.

 In this classic buttermilk fried chicken recipe, you'll toss the chicken pieces with 11 spices and then marinate it in buttermilk.
 Give the chicken a quick dredge in seasoned flour, and it's fry time!
 "I love the tangy tenderization that the buttermilk provides," says Chef John.
 "After the buttermilk soak, dredge the chicken pieces in seasoned flour, and fry them in hot oil until crisp and cooked."
 Serve with Chef John's Classic Macaroni Salad and his Perfect Potato Salad.